 - The laces are a little short, making the lace locks unusable

-- Not ideal for people with narrower feet – shoe might be too roomy for them
+- Not ideal for people with narrower feet – The shoe might be too roomy for you

 - Adjustment required for those experiencing zero drop, minimalist running shoes for the first time

 - Just because these shoes are minimalist in design, doesn’t mean they are cheaper than cushioned running shoes

 The Xero Shoes HFS II is a Lightweight Road Runner designed for natural comfort and performance.
 An evolution of their best selling road running shoe, the HFS II offers even more performance and more stylish.
 While they call it a road runner, they know you’ll do much more in it and can’t wait to see the pics of where it takes you and what you do.